 The Choir with No Name runs choirs for homeless and marginalised people.
 We’re a diverse bunch of folks; all genders, all colours, all ages - everyone is welcome.

 We sing pop, rock, soul, gospel, reggae, musicals... you name it, we’ll give it a go... although we’ve yet to try any thrash metal or grime.
 We have four choirs: in Birmingham, Liverpool, London (run in partnership with Look Ahead) and Brighton (run in partnership with Brighton Housing Trust).
 Each choir gets together to rehearse every week with a decent dinner at the end of rehearsal, and we perform regularly at a whole load of different places, from local homeless hostels to the Royal Festival Hall and everywhere in between.

 We were founded on the premise that singing makes you feel good; it distracts you from all the nonsense in life and helps you to build confidence, skills and genuine, long lasting friendships.

 - give performances that leave the audience gagging for more

 - support each other in our dreams and ambitions, musical or otherwise.

-We also deliver singing workshops in each of the cities where we work, motivated by a desire to share the joy of singing with as many disadvantaged people as possible (and hopefully recruit a few more choir members along the way!).
+We also deliver singing workshops for people at risk of homelessness in each of the cities where we work, motivated by a desire to share the joy of singing with as many isolated and marginalised people as possible (and hopefully recruit a few more choir members along the way!)